-Sometimes, ugly handwriting can be an indication of low self-esteem or insecurity; but it can also show autonomy and a desire to be judged on your own merits rather than conform to the standard way of doing things.
+Mostly, ugly handwriting can be an indication of low self-esteem or insecurity; but then it can also show autonomy and a desire to be judged on your own merits rather than conform to the standard way of doing things.

-For those of us who are members of the club of ugly handwriters, there are a few consolations.
+For those of us who are members of the club of ugly handwriters – and I’m right there with you – there are a few consolations.

 Ugly handwriting is always individualistic because this type of writer is an independent thinker.
 You will notice that this writer does not always fit in with the expectations of society.

-Paganini the great violinist belonged to this category and he was certainly eccentric and undoubtedly creative.
+Sometimes irregular handwriting can be a sign of eccentricity.
+Paganini the great violinist belonged to this category and he was certainly creative and undoubtedly eccentric.

-So, if you class yourself as an ugly writer don’t despair!
-Some of the ugliest writers have been highly creative or exceptional people in one way or another.
-Aside form Picasso, think of Beethoven and Napoleon.
-They had dreadful handwriting and look at what they achieved!
+So, if you class yourself as a writer with bad handwriting don’t despair!
+Some of the worst handwriting has belonged to writers who were highly creative or exceptional people in one way or another.
+Beethoven and Napoleon had awful handwriting and Freud’s handwriting was quite ghastly!